Supplementary School (Arabic, Quran & Islamic Studies)

 The Quran Syllabus allows pupils to work at a pace suitable to their individual needs.
 Pupils begin at Juzz Ama’a (30th Juzz) and progress down wards.
 Pupils are taught and encouraged to implement into their recitation and memorisation all the rules of tajweed they are taught.

 Along side the syllabuses the school also uses other learning resources to enhance the quality of education provided.
 Teachers use C.Ds, DVDs, audio tapes and games to support learning.
-There is also access for all classes to the I.T suite.

 Teaching takes the form of a structured weekly timetable comprising of all three subjects.
 Pupils are assessed in all three subjects on a monthly basis and results are added to the end of year final mark for each pupil.